Does your child need life insurance? The answer may surprise you.

 “Insuring kids is a waste.
 Put your hard earned money in something else!”

 And yet, tens of thousands of families across the country choose to buy some form of child life insurance to supplement their family insurance portfolios.
-There are some clear and obvious reasons (that some may not know) why life insurance on children is deemed a wise investment and even a necessity for some families, despite the negative connotations it carries.
+There are some clear and obvious reasons (that some may not know) why a life policy on children is deemed a wise investment and even a necessity for some families, despite the negative connotations it carries.

 The video below gives a brief overview of the benefits of child whole life insurance: